brian-arnold/brian-arnold.github.io/pages/about/about.md

   - feature-ized histology images (H&E stained) to facilitate tissue segmentation
   - analyzed several colorectal cancer datasets to characterize tumor microenvironments

-- As a former data scientist in Princeton's Computer Science department, I [discuss](https://csml.princeton.edu/news/videos-datax-data-scientists-discuss-their-role-and-impact-research) my role in the larger academic community.

-- [Here](https://web.inf.ed.ac.uk/cdt/biomedical-ai/events/events-past#uoe_featurebox_e98a5cc58bf69187c764e7147d3f1d965:~:text=Brian%20Arnold%2C%20Senior%20Data%20Scientist%2C%20Princeton%20University.) is a talk of my work on "Learning mixtures and DNA copy-numbers from bulk sequencing of tumor samples"
+- [HATCHet2](https://genomebiology.biomedcentral.com/articles/10.1186/s13059-024-03267-x): copy-number calling for tumor WGS data
+    - wrote several [modules](https://github.com/raphael-group/hatchet/blob/master/src/hatchet/utils/phase_snps.py) to phase genotypes into haplotypes using the 1000GP reference panel
+    - Docker-ized software for cloud computing on GCP and AWS
+    - analyzed large datasets in collaboration with the [Genomic Data Analysis Network](https://docs.gdc.cancer.gov/Encyclopedia/pages/Genomic_Data_Analysis_Network/)
+    - gave virtual invited [talk](https://web.inf.ed.ac.uk/cdt/biomedical-ai/events/events-past#uoe_featurebox_e98a5cc58bf69187c764e7147d3f1d965:~:text=Brian%20Arnold%2C%20Senior%20Data%20Scientist%2C%20Princeton%20University.) at University of Edinburgh's biomedical AI seminar

+- [snpArcher](https://academic.oup.com/mbe/article/41/1/msad270/7466717): workflow to automate variant calling in nonmodel organisms
+    - authored original snakemake code and supplementary algorithms to massively parallelize two variant callers

+- [Tuskless African elephants](https://www.science.org/doi/10.1126/science.abe7389): poaching drives evolution of tusklessness, a female-specific trait encoded by a male-lethal mutation
+    - contributed all genomic analyses as co-first author
+    - led to over 411 news stories from 301 media outlets
-- I was an invited guest on the *Nice Genes!* [podcast](https://podcasts.apple.com/ca/podcast/nodding-our-tusks-to-heroic-mutations/id1622851335?i=1000574742314) for our work on tuskless African elephants.
+    - invited guest on the *Nice Genes!* [podcast](https://podcasts.apple.com/ca/podcast/nodding-our-tusks-to-heroic-mutations/id1622851335?i=1000574742314)

 # Background

-For the past 5 years, I have worked as a staff scientist in academia.
+For the past 6 years, I have worked as a staff scientist in academia.

 Two of those years I spent at [Harvard Informatics](https://informatics.fas.harvard.edu/pages/about.html), creating workflows for analyzing genomic datasets, researching with faculty, and teaching introductory workshops on bioinformatics.

 I then moved to Princeton University where I spent 3 years as a biomedical data scientist as part of the [DataX](https://csml.princeton.edu/datax-home) initiative.
 At Princeton, I worked in the Computer Science department doing research on cancer genomics and teaching workshops on software engineering and machine learning.
 Through these experiences, I learned to think about data in more general ways beyond my specialization in genomics.

-I now have a broad interest in algorithms, statistics, and machine learning, and I'm interested in applying these skills to ***any*** kind of data that could be useful to address important questions.
-However, while data science skills are incredibly transferable, it's always best to work with someone who has domain expertise in the data you're analyzing!
+I now have a broad interest in algorithms, statistics, and machine learning.
+As a departmental data scientist in Ecology and Evolutionary Biology, I'm interested in applying these skills to ***any*** kind of data that could be useful to address interesting questions.